MundoAndino Home : Andes Argentina Guide at MundoAndino

 Tabebuia polymorpha

 Tabebuia rosea(Bertol.)
-DC. (= T. pentaphylla(L.) Hemsley) – Pink Poui, Pink Tecoma, apama, apamate, matilisguateA popular street tree in tropical cities because of its multi-annular masses of light pink flowers and modest size.
+DC. (= T. pentaphylla(L.) Hemsley) – Pink Poui, Pink Tecoma, apama, apamate, matilisguateA popular street tree in tropical cities because of its multi-annular masses of light pink to purple flowers and modest size.
 The roots are not especially destructive for roads and sidewalks.
-It is the state tree of Cojedes, Venezuela
+It is the national tree of El Salvador and the state tree of Cojedes, Venezuela

 Tabebuia roseo-alba– White Ipe, ipe-branco(Brazil), lapacho blanco